From Humble Beginnings

 The Augustinians, at the invitation of Richard Cushing, then archbishop of Boston, established the college as a direct response to the needs and aspirations of local soldiers returning home from World War II.

-Merrimack College is a tribute to the man who, more than anyone else, made it all possible, the Reverend Vincent A. McQuade.
-A native Lawrencian, Reverend McQuade, led the College to eventually become a showcase of the Merrimack Valley, approximately 25 miles north of Boston.
+Merrimack College is a tribute to the man who, more than anyone else, made it all possible: the Rev. Vincent A. McQuade, O.S.A.
+A native of Lawrence, Massachusetts, McQuade led the college to eventually become a showcase of the Merrimack Valley, approximately 25 miles north of Boston.